 The McCurdy Approach

 With 35 years of experience and education, McCurdy Auction has developed an expertise in determining true market valuations for all types of property.
-Our team of professionals will meet with you to determine your goals and objectives for the appraisal, allowing us to identify which type of appraisal you will need.
-These types of values include:
+Our team of professionals will meet with you to determine your goals and objectives for the appraisal, allowing us to identify which type of valuation you will need.
+Types of values include:

 - Fair Market Value for Charitable Contributions or Gift Taxes